-- First-in-class, intravenous and oral antifungal with a novel mechanism of action - Broad spectrum antifungal activity against yeasts, molds and dimorphic fungi, including Candida auris, azole-resistant Aspergillus spp. and Fusarium spp. - Three successfully completed phase 2 studies for the treatment of - Candidemia, including Candida auris - Mold infections - Phase-3-ready for yeast and mold infections with first phase 3 study in candidemia / invasive candidiasis expected to start mid-2024 - Potential to become our next lead commercial product and mid-term value driver - Asset purchase agreement with Amplyx Pharmaceuticals, an affiliate of Pfizer; Pfizer maintains the right of first negotiation for commercialization
+- First-in-class, intravenous and oral antifungal with a novel mechanism of action - Broad spectrum antifungal activity against yeasts, molds and dimorphic fungi, including Candida auris, azole-resistant Aspergillus spp. and Fusarium spp. - Three successfully completed phase 2 studies for the treatment of - Candidemia, including Candida auris - Mold infections - Phase-3-ready for yeast and mold infections with first phase 3 study in candidemia / invasive candidiasis expected to start mid-2024 - Potential to become our next lead commercial product and mid-term value driver - Asset acquired from Pfizer, which maintains the right of first negotiation for commercialization